Diego Higa: Spin-offs and drifting school

-Diego did a lot of exhibitions with famous people or to the public places, like with the Brazilian Red Bull ProSkater Letícia Bufoni, or with the YouTuber, Influencer and Gamer Nyvi Estephan, in a campaign for the launch of Riot Games' new WildRift.
+Higa did a lot of exhibitions with famous people or to the public places, like with the Brazilian Red Bull ProSkater Letícia Bufoni, or with the YouTuber, Influencer and Gamer Nyvi Estephan, in a campaign for the launch of Riot Games' new WildRift.
 He also has a viral video Drifting inside a gas station, between the pumps, sponsored by Portal de Santos.
 He also practices and regularly uses a private racetrack in the city of Registro, in the southern part of the State of São Paulo, where his Drifting School is based.

 Professional drifting career

 2015

 SuperDrift Brasil Champion for the first time.

 2016

 Back-to-back SuperDrift Brasil Champion and Brazilian Champion for the first time.
 Runner-up at the King of Nations Drift World Championship.

 2017

 SuperDrift Brasil Champion for the 3rd-time in a row, and Brazilian Champion for the second consecutive run.